 Cancer is one of the leading causes of death globally, accounting for approximately 8.8 million (or one in six) deaths in 2015.
 New cancer cases are expected to increase by approximately 70% over the next two decades.

 Cancer also has massive global financial implications.
 The total impact of premature death and disability due to cancer in 2008 (the latest year for which figures are available) was USD 895 billion, representing 1.5% of the world’s gross domestic product (GDP) that year.
-Its burden on health and finances can be reduced through early detection and effective management, as there is a higher probability of cure if the disease is diagnosed at an early stage.
+Its burden on health and finances can be reduced through early detection and effective management, as there is a higher probability of a cure if the disease is diagnosed at an early stage.

 Researchers have long been exploring alternate ways to screen for and diagnose cancer.
 One option gaining ground in recent years is liquid biopsy; i.e., the testing of blood or other bodily fluids for specific cellular biomarkers.

 This is not a new concept.
 Circulating protein tumor markers such as carcinoembryonic antigen (CEA) or prostate-specific antigen (PSA) have been used for years to screen for cancers.
 These tests, however, have had limited use, as many cancers do not have a reliable protein biomarker, and even for those that do, the proteins could be elevated due to reasons unrelated to tumor growth.